Judge Endorses Giving Survivors a Choice to Pursue More Compensation

 Estimated Recovery Calculator -- Understanding Your Right to Pursue More Compensation

-The bankruptcy court instructed the BSA to work with the TCC and others to provide survivor creditors with more information regarding how they might be compensated under the BSA's proposed bankruptcy plan.
-This page allows you to calculate how much the Tort Claimants' Committee ("TCC") estimates you may actually receive under the BSA's proposed bankruptcy plan and the current global settlement fund of approximately $1.6 billion.
+In order to decide whether to exercise their right to pursue more compensation, most survivors want to know how much they are estimated to receive under the BSA's proposed bankruptcy plan if they choose not to do more work (or to have their lawyers do more work).
+The rest of this page allows you to calculate how much the Tort Claimants' Committee ("TCC") estimates you may actually receive under the BSA's proposed bankruptcy plan and a global settlement fund of approximately $1.6 billion.
 As you may know, the TCC is the court-appointed committee of abuse survivors who are responsible for acting in the best interests of all abuse survivors.

 The TCC's estimates are the average amount it believes survivors who filed a viable claim in the bankruptcy might obtain under the BSA's proposed bankruptcy plan and a global settlement fund of approximately $1.6 billion.
 The average estimates vary on where someone was abused and the type of abuse they endured.
 The $1.6 billion has already increased to approximately $2.4 billion and may increase more (see below).
 The TCC's estimates do not include how much you might receive if you exercise your right to pursue more compensation.